Xunnamius/projector-pipeline/ARCHITECTURE.md

 ## Configuring The Pipeline

+There are several ways to configure the pipeline.
+The easiest is through project configuration files as they require the least effort to create and maintain.

 The pipeline recognizes two configurations files:

 - **Global default configuration** is downloaded at the start of every